rofrado9178/my-portfolio/README.md

-credit to Negative space , surang for icon
+credit to Negative space for background pciture , surang for icon

+This is my portfolio created using React